Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/Environment_intro/environment_directory.md

 title: "Transfer CFT environment directory"
 linkTitle: "Transfer CFT environment directory"
 weight: 240
---- The D$CFT_RUN:[DATA] => CFT_DAT logical directory is used to store the files needed for the Transfer CFT environment, as well as the data files used by the XLATE.COM utility.
+---The D$CFT_RUN:[DATA] => CFT_DAT logical directory is used to store the files needed for the Transfer CFT environment, as well as the data files used by the XLATE.COM utility.

 As described in [Generating a test Transfer CFT](../t_generate_test_cft), the following files are created by running CFTDAT in CFTUTIL:

 ```
-cftinit cft_scen: cft- tcp.conf cft_scen: cft- tcp- part.conf
+cftinit cft_scen: cft-tcp.conf cft_scen: cft-tcp-part.conf
 ```

 | File  | Contents  |
 | --- | --- |